openconfig/gnsi/cert/index.md

 If the stream is disconnected prior to the Finalize message being sent, the proposed configuration is rolled back automatically.

+### A Certificate is rotated, the session breaks before Finalize

+Create a new Certificate and Key.

+Send that certificate to the target network system with a cert.InstallCertificateRequest to the cert.Install rpc.
+The InstallCertificateRequest's install_request will be a cert.Certificate.

+Verify that the certificate newly deployed is usable by the relevant services, that the services properly present the certificate upon new service connections.

+The connection to the network system is broken, there is no Finalize sent.

+The gNSI service rolls back the candidate and re-installs the original certificate and key.

 ## Open Questions/Considerations